 Relationship between cis-trans genotype pairs and the cis-causal variant

 One way in which the addition of a covariate (the fine-mapped causal variant) can lead to attenuated of the cis-trans interaction is that the fine-mapped causal variant and the interaction term are correlated.
 To examine this, we begin by considering three loci, where locus 1 has an additive causal effect on the trait (the cis-additive effect), locus 2 is in linkage disequilibrium with locus 1 (the cis-interacting locus) and locus 3 is uncorrelated with either 1 or 2 (the trans-interacting locus).
-Let yi represent the vector of genotype values for each of the three loci (i∈1,2,3).
+Let yi represent the an individual’s genotype values for each of the three loci (i∈1,2,3).
 Using a haploid model for simplicity, such that all values of yi∈0,1, our objective is to evaluate if the expected covariance between y1 and the interaction term y2y3 is greater than 0, where

 cov(y1,y2y3)=E(y1y2y3)-E(y1)E(y2y3)